sock3t/TI-Server-Checker/README.md

 # How to use it:
 The script does not take any parameters, but it asks interactively to choose a region for which you want to check servers.
 So we only query servers which are relevant.

-It also has a check that will recognize once you have made a successful connection with a The Isle server and will automatically cease further querying.
+It also has a check that will recognize whether you have made a successful connection with a The Isle server and will automatically cease further querying.

 # Install:
-If you are unfamiliar with github and how to sync stuff from here you best bet is to just download a copy of this script:
+If you are unfamiliar with github and how to sync stuff from here your best bet is to just download a copy of this script:
 * Click the green "Code" Button on the top right of this website and choose "Download ZIP"
 * unpack the ZIP